 The hipped roof with lower cross gables, mixture of wood shingles and weatherboard, large porch, bay window, and irregular shape are characteristic of the Queen Anne style.
+City of Birmingham, photo by KDG, 2022.

-The cross-gable form was incredibly popular for Folk Victorian houses throughout Michigan and the Midwest
+The cross-gable form was incredibly popular for Folk Victorian houses throughout Michigan and the Midwest.
+City of Birmingham, photo by KDG, 2022.